ZhouLinli/IR-Projects/README.md

-# Institutional Research Projects
+# Data Projects
 Welcome!
-This repository holds R codes for institutional research (IR) projects, including data cleaning, analysis, and reporting of higher education data.
-I organized my IR work into three categories:
+This repository holds R codes for data projects, including data cleaning, analysis, and reporting of higher education data.
+I organized my works into three categories:

 ## Data Reporting
-In this folder, you will find R scripts/markdowns for reporting to external agencies:
+In this folder, you will find R scripts/markdowns for reporting to educational agencies:
 - The Integrated Postsecondary Education Data System (IPEDS)
 - Common Datast (CDS)
 - National Student Clearinghouse (NSC)
 - US News, Princeton Reviews Rankings

-I also developed programming for internal reporting:
+I also developed programming for internal university reporting:
 - Assessment of course placement methods; Analysis of faculty tenure paths
 - Data freeze between internal databases (datamart and Registrar's database)

 ## Program Evaluation
-In this folder, you will find R scripts/markdown I developed for evaluating higher education programs.
-Projects include:
+In this folder, you will find R scripts/markdown I developed for evaluating university programs:
 - Course performance review
 - Tracking alumni career and further education outcomes
 - Evaluating impact of courses requirement for strategically planning restructuring courses
 - Assessing the data integrity, accuracy, and validity of the Learning Management System (Canvas) for student advising improvement

 ## Survey Assessment
-In this folder, you will find R scripts/markdown I developed for cleaning and analyzing major surveys:
+In this folder, you will find R scripts/markdown I developed for cleaning and analyzing major large-scale surveys:
 - A historical comparison study with data from the National Survey of Student Engagement
 - Analysis of satisfactions surveys (i.e. the Student satisfaction survey, Quarterly parent survey, First impression survey, etc.) to improve institutional services and supports.
 - Analysis of program/ events surveys to improve institutional programming.

 ## Data Science Ed
-In this folder, you will find resources for learning data science.
-I made presentation slides based on several data science books I read (each specific sources are noted in the slides).
-This educational folder covers the following data science topics:
+In this folder, you will find resources (i.e. presentation slides) I made for learning data science of the following topics:
 - How to choose a data model; pros and cons of different types of data models
 - Multivariate regression, predictive modeling, Baysian models
 - Algothrimic/ machine-learning modeling